How to remember what you study?

 How does the spacing schedule work in practice?

-This isn't a magic formula, more like an approximation.
-The actual optimal interval depends on how difficult the material is for you personally, how well you encoded it the first time, and how much related knowledge you already have.
-A vocabulary word in a language you've never seen needs tighter intervals than a concept that connects to things you already understand.
+The real interval depends on how hard the material is for you, how well you learned it the first time, and how much you already know about the topic.
+A vocabulary word in a brand new language needs tighter intervals than a concept that hooks onto something you already understand.

-Apps like Anki and Lexie use algorithms (SM-2, FSRS) that adjust these intervals based on your actual performance.
-Shorter if you're struggling, longer if recall is easy.
-The fixed schedule above is a good starting point if you're doing this manually.
+Apps like Anki and Lexie use algorithms (SM-2, FSRS) that adjust the intervals based on how you're doing.
+Shorter when you're struggling, longer when recall is easy.
+The fixed schedule above is a fine starting point if you want to do this by hand.

 Can you use spaced repetition when you only have 3 days?

-Spaced repetition was designed for weeks of gradual review.
-But if your exam is in 3 days, you can still use the core principle: space out your review sessions instead of doing one long cram session, and test yourself instead of rereading.
+Spaced repetition was built for weeks of slow review.
+If your exam is in three days you can still use the principle.
+Spread the sessions out and test yourself instead of rereading.

 Day 1

 Learn the material actively.
-Don't just read — create questions, cover your notes and try to recall key facts, write out what you remember without looking.
-Identify everything you don't know yet.
+Don't just read it.
+Make questions, cover your notes and try to recall the key bits, write down what you remember without peeking.
+Notice what you don't actually know yet.

 Day 2

-Review everything from Day 1, starting with what you got wrong.
-The 24-hour gap means you'll have forgotten some of it — that's the point.
-The effort of re-retrieving it makes the memory stronger than if you'd just kept studying straight through.
+Go back through everything from Day 1, starting with what you got wrong.
+The 24-hour gap means some of it slipped.
+That's the point.
+Pulling it back out of your brain when it's gone fuzzy makes the memory stick harder than if you'd kept staring at it.

 Day 3

-This won't produce the same retention as a 30-day schedule.
-You'll probably forget most of it within a week.
-But for tomorrow's exam, compressed spacing with active recall outperforms a single cram session by a wide margin.
+You won't retain this the way you would with a 30-day schedule.
+Most of it leaks out within a week.
+But for tomorrow's exam, spaced sessions plus active recall blow a single cram session out of the water.

 Why does spaced repetition feel so hard?

-The core challenge with spaced repetition is that it requires you to fight your instincts.
-Your brain tells you to study whatever feels least familiar right now, which usually means cramming the night before a test.
-Cramming works for tomorrow's exam but fails for next month's final.
+Spaced repetition fights your instincts.
+Your brain wants to study whatever feels least familiar, which usually means cramming the night before.
+Cramming works for tomorrow's test and fails for next month's final.

-The forgetting curve, discovered by Hermann Ebbinghaus in 1885 and confirmed by modern research, shows that you lose roughly 70% of newly learned information within 24 hours if you don't review it.
-But here's the key insight: each time you successfully recall information at the point of near-forgetting, the forgetting curve flattens.
+The forgetting curve, which Hermann Ebbinghaus mapped out in 1885 and modern research keeps confirming, says you lose around 70% of what you learn within 24 hours if you don't review it.
+The useful bit: every time you successfully pull something back out of your head right at the edge of forgetting, the curve flattens.
 The interval before you forget doubles or triples.

-So a concept you review after 1 day, then 3 days, then 7 days, then 21 days becomes essentially permanent, with only four brief review sessions total.
-Cramming the same material four times in one night produces a fraction of that durability.
+So a concept reviewed at 1 day, 3 days, 7 days, and 21 days is basically permanent.
+Four short sessions.
+Cramming the same thing four times in one night gives you a fraction of that.

 What mistakes do students make with spaced repetition?